digitalfabrik/integreat-app/docs/08-cicd.md

 The setup of the JKS is demonstrated in section [Manual builds](#manually-building-for-android).

-# Triggering a build in CI

-If you decide to do a non-scheduled automatic release of the app the easiest way is to trigger a build in CI/CD.
-First you need to get acquire a ["Personal API token"](https://circleci.com/docs/2.0/managing-api-tokens/).
-Then you can trigger a build using the tool `yarn trigger-pipeline`.
-If you execute it without parameters you will see the usage.

 # Determine the next version

 The next version of the app must be determined programmatically.
-The tool `yarn next-version` can be used.
+The tool `yarn bump-version` can be used.
 If you execute it without parameters you will see the usage.

 As the version number is based on the release date, the first versions of 2020 are `2020.1.0`, `2020.1.1`, `2020.1.2`...